 This foundational work will inform the Collaborative as it seeks to perform additional historic research to inform future amendments or nominations to the National Register of Historic Places.

-Skills: Knowledge of historic research techniques in Maryland, experience with property data management, comfortable making phones calls and interacting in a small office environment.
+Skills: Knowledge of historic research techniques in Maryland, experience with property data management, comfortable making phone calls and interacting in a small office environment.
 Education or experience in historic preservation, architectural history, public history, history, a plus.
 Must be familiar with Microsoft Office.

 When/Where: Interns will report to the Preservation Maryland office in Baltimore City two to three days a week on a flexible daily/weekly schedule.
 Travel within Baltimore City and beyond expected.
 Driver’s license is required and access to a personal vehicle is preferred.

 Compensation: This is a part-time paid internship.
-Travel stipends and reimbursemnets may also be available.
+Travel stipends and reimbursements may also be available.
 If applicable, Preservation Maryland will work with selected applicant to receive academic credit for their work.
 This position is funded in part by Preservation Maryland and the Maryland Historical Trust through the joint Heritage Fund grant program.

 To Apply: To apply, send your resume with relevant experience in a PDF format to email@example.com with the subject line: Maryland LGBTQ History Intern.
 Include a brief summary of your experience and interest in the internship in the body of the email, no need for a formal cover letter.
 Applications will be reviewed as they are received for this on-going, grant funded project.